ManimCommunity/manim/CONTRIBUTING.md

    ![pull-requests-example-manim-community](./readme-assets/pull-requests.PNG)

+	Once again, please make sure to follow the template (this is the default text you are shown when first opening the 'New Pull Request' page)

-10. Once a PR is submitted, it will required at least two approving code reviews from community developers, as well as all tests passing.
+10. Once a PR is submitted, it will require at least two approving code reviews from community developers, as well as all tests passing.
 It is very likely that you will be asked to edit or modify your PR in one way or another during this process.
 This is not an indictment of your work, but